 • Receipts that you have paid the appropriate filing fees

-An advanced parole document permits foreign nationals to enter into the U.S. for a designated purpose, while they are still considered “an applicant for admission” during their time paroled in the U.S.
+An advance parole document permits foreign nationals to travel outside the U.S. for a designated purpose, while their petition is pending.

-DHS, as a matter of discretion, may issue an Advance Parole Document to authorize an alien to appear at a port-ofentry to seek parole into the United States.
-The document may be accepted by a transportation company in lieu of a visa as an authorization for the holder to travel to the United States.
+DHS, as a matter of discretion, may issue an Advance Parole Document to authorize an immigrant to travel outside of the U.S. to visit a sick family member back home.
 An Advance Parole Document is not issued to serve in place of any required passport.

 Be mindful that the Department of Homeland Security maintains the right to revoke or terminate your Advance Parole Document at any point when you are in or outside of the U.S. If you have applied for adjustment of status to LPR and leave the U.S. without getting an Advance Parole Document first, your application will be considered abandoned unless it is pending and you are currently in one of the classifications below or would be eligible for one of the following upon reentry at a port of admission: